Tamara Garfield: Career

-As a filmmaker, Tamara wrote and directed a short film called Snowbirds, that tells the story of a pair of quarreling seniors who decide to shake up their relationship with an RV journey.
+Garfield wrote and directed a short film called Snowbirds, that tells the story of a pair of quarreling seniors who decide to shake up their relationship with an RV journey.
 Along the way, they discover the best cure for an ailing marriage is migration.
 The short stars real life Phoenix couple, Dell and Harry Herts.
 The film was shown at the San Tan Film Festival in Arizona.

-In 2011 Tamara, appeared in the pilot Your Pretty Face Is Going to Hell, a live-action short created by Dave Willis and Casper Kelly for the now defunct Super Deluxe.

-Tamara also appears in the music video for "End to the Lies" by Jane's Addiction, which premiered on May 27, 2011.
+Garfield appears in the 2011 music video for "End to the Lies" by Jane's Addiction.